sjlloyd07/portfolio_projects/fatal_crash_project/README.md

 The FARS user manual defines the `ST_CASE` data element as a [case identifier unique to each row](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/813417#page=38).

-The analysis will also utilize publicly available United States population census data available for download at [data.census.gov](https://data.census.gov/table?q=population&g=010XX00US$0600000&tid=DECENNIALPL2020.P1).
+The analysis will also utilize publicly available United States population census data provided by the U.S. Census Bureau and available for download at [data.census.gov](https://data.census.gov/table?q=population&g=010XX00US$0600000&tid=DECENNIALPL2020.P1).

 <br>